Head-to-head comparison across 2benchmark categories. Overall scores shown here use BenchLM's provisional ranking lane.

 Ling 2.6 Flash

 Pick Claude Opus 4.6 if you want the stronger benchmark profile.
-Ling 2.6 Flash only becomes the better choice if you want the cheaper token bill.
+Ling 2.6 Flash only becomes the better choice if its workflow or ecosystem matters more than the raw scoreboard.

 Coding